void-modding/lib-vmm/README.md

 > [!WARNING]
 > This project is currently under active development.
 Expect frequent changes and updates.

+> lib-vmm (this package) is not associated with the [libvmm](https://github.com/libvmm/libvmm) package, the naming just happened to be a poor coincidence.
+We're sorry for any confusion in advanced, please make sure you double read your cargo.toml or install commands!

 ## Overview

 Lib-vmm simplifies the creation of plugins for Void Mod Manager, specifically **Game Providers** and **Mod Providers**.